hamedbh/piicleaner/README.md

 - **Custom Replacement Strings**: Define your own replacement text for the "replace" cleaning method
 - **PII Type Detection**: Get detailed information about what type of PII was detected
 - **Polars Integration**: Native support for cleaning DataFrames and Series
+- **Pandas Integration**: Native support for cleaning DataFrames and Series
 - **Easy to Use**: Simple API for both single strings and batch processing

 ## Installation